SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

 -	**Local tables** - tables that reside on coordinator node, administration tables are good examples of local tables.
 We're ready to load data.
 The following commands will "shell" out to the Bash Cloud Shell and download the files.

-6. In the bash console copy and paste the following and press Enter.
+10.In the bash console copy and paste the following and press Enter.
 This will download the data files.

 ```
 \! curl -O https://examples.citusdata.com/users.csv